 There will be a total of 4 tests, and each will consist of about 100 multiple-choice questions and a few short-answer questions.
 These tests will not be cumulative.
-For testing purposes, you are responsible for assigned modules in the text (even if the material was not covered in class), and all material presented in lectures and videos.
-(Videos are discussed below).
-Each test will contain one or two multiple-choice questions from each assigned video.
+For testing purposes, you are responsible for assigned modules in the text (even if the material was not covered in class), and material presented in lectures (most comes from the text).
+Test 2 and Test 3 will contain 1 or 2 general multiple-choice questions from the assigned video (videos are discussed below).